nataliehman/academic-kickstart-hugo-portfolio/content/project/smartology/index.md

   focal_point = "Smart"
 +++

+## Overview

 This was an internal project I did whilst working at Smartology.
-The goal was to create a new internal dashboard to support the growth of the company.

-It was an opportunity for me to apply the knowledge I gained from the UX Playground course.
-This will be my first experience doing UX work in a workplace.
+The company has its own internal dashboard for performing all campaign management tasks for different clients.

 My role was to lead the UX part of the project and I will describe the UX methods the team have used.
 The project had strict time constraints, so we did not fully utilise the processes to get the data we require.